rebelsky/csc207c/_mps/fraction-calculator.md

 For this project, you'll need to set up Maven yourself.
 You could copy and modify an existing project or you can follow [the project setup instructions](../handouts/project-setup) to set one up for yourself.

+You should also make sure to upload the project to GitHub and to use good Git practices, such as regular commits.

+The [provided unit tests for this project](../code/calculator/TestMP02.java) should be placed in [`src/test/java/edu/grinnell/csc207/TestMP02.java`](../code/calculator/TestMP02.java).
+You may also wish to create your own tests.

 ## Required classes

 **`edu.grinnell.csc207.util.BigFraction`**